google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

     // …

-Such checks and warnings are usually unnecessary in production, but they remain in the code and increase the library size.
-Configure webpack to remove them with either the `optimization.nodeEnv` option (in webpack 4):
+Such checks and warnings are usually unnecessary in production, but they remain in the code and increase the library size. **In webpack 4,** remove them by adding the `optimization.nodeEnv: 'production'` option:

     // webpack.config.js (for webpack 4)
     module.exports = {